NIPS 1998 Workshop

 Date and Location

-Due to the large interest the workshop will be held on two days, namely Friday and Saturday, December 4-5 1998 in Breckenridge, CO.
+Due to the large interest the workshop was held on two days, Friday and Saturday, December 4–5, 1998 in Breckenridge, CO.